Scabbing on Your Tattoo

 How to Avoid Scabs

-If your tattoo has developed scabs, and those scabs come off too soon, it could potentially cause fading of color, patchiness, blended lines or missing elements of your tattoo design.
+If your tattoo has developed scabs, and those scabs come off too soon, it could potentially cause fading of color, patchiness, blended lines or missing elements of your design.

 Why Wrap Your Tattoo?